noppoMan/npdynamodb/README.md

 ## Motivation
-When I visited [here ](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property ) for the first time, I closed this page in a moment.
+When I visited [here ](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property ) for the first time, I closed it in a moment.
 Because it is too long and hard to see to understand.
-Especially people who are not in English-speaking world.
-After that I decided to not involve with DynamoDB at Node.js Project.
-But After a while, Fortunately or unfortunately I faced time to use DynamoDB with Node.js again and There was no escape way.
-So I decided to develop client to handle it more easier and It doesn't take waste of time to read documentation.
+So I decided to make client to handle DynamoDB more easier and It doesn't take waste of time to read documentation for it.
-Now I think this opportunity is chance to be good friend with it.
-My fighting has started.

-## Supported Api Versions
+## Supported DynamoDB Api Versions
 * 2012-08-10

 ## Installation